NoPretzel/Portofino-Labs/README.md

 Take home assignment for Portofino Labs.

-Just wanted to disclose starting ahead I pretty much got most of the code for this project straight out of the docs for [Docker Compose](https://docs.docker.com/compose/gettingstarted/) and a bit from a [Flask authetication snippet](http://flask.pocoo.org/snippets/8/).
-The REST API is all Python but the total amounts of original JS code is higher.
+Just wanted to disclose starting ahead I got a good chunk of the code for this project straight out of the docs for [Docker Compose](https://docs.docker.com/compose/gettingstarted/) and a bit from a [Flask authetication snippet](http://flask.pocoo.org/snippets/8/).

 Also just a comment on something I think might have been a bit misleading is the diagram: